 # Importing an API Source

-To create an API store, you need to first connect your APIs to [API.market](https://api.market/).
+To create an API store, you first connect your APIs to [API.market](https://api.market/).
+When a user calls API.market, the platform calls your API using the API Source you define and its configuration.

-### 🎯 Overview
+#### 🎯 Overview

 The **API Source** is the OpenAPI specification that connects your APIs to API.market.
 API.market acts as an API gateway, making your API available through a unified platform.